ibm-cloud-docs/power-iaas/data-portability.md

 ## Data ownership
 {: #data-port-data-owner}

-The exported data is classified as customer content.
+The data that is exported to on-premises or on service providers is classified as customer content.
 Apply the full customer ownership and licensing rights, as stated in the [IBM Cloud Service Agreement](https://www.ibm.com/terms/?id=Z126-6304_WS){: external}.